FMatti/Internodes-CM/README.md

 cd Internodes-CM
 ```

-Optionally create and activate a virtual environment
+Optionally create and activate a virtual environment (Python 3.8 is recommended for pip installation of `akantu`)
 ```[bash]
 python -m venv .venv
 source .venv/bin/activate (on Linux, macOS)